lexingxie/cmLab/content/post/ai_cars.md

 <!-- s -->
 The year 1896 saw the [first pedestrian fatality](https://en.wikipedia.org/wiki/Death_of_Bridget_Driscoll) in London when the car was traveling at 4 miles per hour.
 <!-- s -->
-Legislations on the behaviours of cars and humans developed thereafter.
+Legislations on the behaviours of cars and humans developed thereafter, with key events summarised in Figure 3.
 <!-- the need to integrate automobile to society.
  the above sentence is lame -->